Mahmoud899/WellsComparison/README.md

 we can see that the pressure equation is an elliptic PDE, we can interpret it as the following:

-The gradient of the pressure gives us a vector field that points in the direction of maximum increase in pressure at a given point.
+The gradient of the pressure gives us a vector field that points in the direction of the maximum increase in pressure at a given point.
 The divergence of that field gives us how that field is spread at a given point.
 So, the divergence of the gradient of the pressure field is related to the flow rate q, a source or sink term that accounts for a well, and the effect of gravity.
-Which is intuitive,  the pressure field in the reservoir will only change if a well is set to flow or due to gravity.
+This is intuitive,  the pressure field in the reservoir will only change if a well is set to flow or due to gravity.
-The saturation equation is a parabolic PDE, with hyperbolic character, which describes waves travelling with finite speed.
-Which is again reasonable because water will flow in the reservoir at a finite speed.
+The saturation equation is a parabolic PDE, with a hyperbolic character, which describes waves traveling with finite speed.
+This is again reasonable because water will flow in the reservoir at a finite speed.
 The equation accounts for the balance of three different forces:
 Viscous advection, the velocity term, gravity segregation and capillary pressure.
 The pressure and saturation equations are coupled.
 The mobility term appearing in the pressure equation depends on saturation and the velocity term in the saturation equation depends on pressure.
 The fractional flow formulation is useful because it minimizes that coupling and under some assumptions and simplifications that coupling breaks.